Digital asset management: Types of systems

 All of these types will include features for workflow management, collaboration, project management, and revision control.

 Media asset issues

 An asset can exist in several formats and in a sequence of versions.
 The digital version of the original asset is generally captured in as high resolution, colour depth, and (if applicable) frame rate as needed to ensure that results are of acceptable quality for the end-use.
 There can also be thumbnail copies of lower quality for use in visual indexing.

 Metadata for an asset can include its packaging, encoding, provenance, ownership and access rights, and location of original creation.
 It is used to provide hints to the tools and systems used to work on, or with, the asset about how it should be handled and displayed.

+As digital ecosystems expand into the metaverse and spatial computing, asset management issues have grown to include 3D asset complexities.
+Unlike standard 2D images or video, 3D assets often require management of complex file interdependencies (such as textures and materials linked to geometry) and significant file optimization to ensure performance on mobile or web-based AR viewers.
+3D-first DAM solutions address these issues by automating the conversion and compression processes required to display high-fidelity models across different devices and engines (e.g., Unity, Unreal Engine, WebXR).